risingsunomi/newsirc/README.md

 ### 03/14/2018
 Bot works with IRC and does printing of articles via timer that counts PING coming from the server (every third PING).
 Doing tests of what to do when RSS list runs out.
 Logic should work in RSS.py/printArticle() but testing

+### 03/19/2018
+Logic for refreshing feed works in RSS.py/printArticle(), attribute was added to IRCClient.py to enable/disable bot dialogue called 'talkBack' - you set it when the IRCClient is initialized.
+Identification when connected to server not tested yet.